 Angle says she knows the experience of working at an agency will still be valuable.
 “I think we’re trying to make the best of the situation we’re in.”
 She says students will still get great portfolio pieces from their time working for Roxo as well as real-world experiences they can reflect upon when applying and interviewing for jobs.

-Patty Zamarripa, assistant professor of professional practice in journalism, is planning to teach virtually throughout the fall semester.
+Patty Zamarripa, assistant professor of professional practice in journalism, is teaching virtually throughout the fall semester.
 When TCU moved all in-person classes to online instruction last spring, Zamarripa said initially there was some concerns voiced by her students as they worried what they would do if they couldn’t shoot content for their news reel or record newscasts on the set.
 However, she said, “I learned that when the bar is raised, TCU students will meet those higher expectations every time.”

 In her Advanced News Production class, Zamarripa teaches journalism students how to think on their feet and adapt — lessons future journalists need to learn now more than ever.
 She said, “You have to be nimble.
 In the real world, equipment fails, things go wrong and plans change.
 That doesn’t mean you just walk away.
 The newscast is still going to go on at its scheduled time whether you are ready or not.
 So you learn to work with what you have.”